rakhimov/scram/doc/fta_mcs_algorithm.rst

 MCS Generation Implementation Specifics
 ==========================================
+The implemented algorithm is similar to the MOCUS algorithm, but it is not yet formally verified as the MOCUS-like algorithm.
 The actual implementation uses a set of sets in order to avoid duplicates, so Rule 3 is satisfied automatically.
 Elements in a set have AND relationship with each other; whereas sets in a set of sets have OR relationship with